Perspective | You can use FSA and HSA funds to buy an eye mask, but not masks to protect against coronavirus

 “We think that masks should qualify as certainly prevention right now,” Rouleau said.
 “The CDC is obviously recommending them, people are expected to wear them, and it seems like it should really be a qualified medical expense.
 But without IRS guidance, we can’t sell them on our website and we can’t tell people that they’re broadly eligible.”

-If there was ever a time to expand the rules, it should be now, to help people cover the costs of mask or cleaning supplies that we know can limit the spread of the coronavirus.
+If there was ever a time to expand the rules, it should be now, to help people cover the costs of masks or cleaning supplies that we know can limit the spread of the coronavirus.